spectre-app/www/content/blog/2018-01-06-algorithm.md

 ---
-title: An Algorithm For Freedom
+title: An algorithm for freedom
 date: 2018-01-06T15:44:20-05:00
 author: Maarten Billemont
 image: images/blog/2018-01-06-cover.png
 description: >
   Exploring the Spectre algorithm, we find that at the core stands the principle of statelessness.
+chat: 40
 ---

 ## Statelessness